superfly-css/superfly-css/README.md

 ## Objectives

-The aim of [superfly-css](https://github.com/superfly-css/superfly-css) is to maximize designer and developer productivity, maximize cross eco system utilization, and minimize maintenance effort, by providing:
+The aim of [superfly-css](https://github.com/superfly-css/superfly-css) is to maximize designer and developer productivity, cross eco system utilization, and minimize maintenance effort, by providing:
 - A la carte flexibility.
 Use only the parts that you want to use.
 - A robust CSS foundation / base
 - Small focused CSS modules that are easily customizable, adhere to a [Module philosophy](https://github.com/substack/browserify-handbook#module-philosophy), and are free of [side effects](https://philipwalton.com/articles/side-effects-in-css/) and [naming collisions](https://philipwalton.com/articles/side-effects-in-css/)